 5. Tailor made shops for the largest companies

-The last and final category are the bespoke solutions that are fully designed and tailored to the needs of your company.
+The last and final category is the bespoke solutions that are fully designed and tailored to the needs of your company.
 Big companies with reputable brands strive for consistency among all their sales channels, both online and offline.
 Decoupling of the front end (customer side) and back end, called headless commerce, will allow the company to tailor the experience to the customer’s needs while maintaining a single back end system

 Pros: Unique look and feel